Frunnze/jobs-aggregator-with-data-analysis-insights/README.md

 ```

 ## Deployment and Scaling
-Deployment is going to be achieved by creating containers with Docker for each service.
+Deployment is going to be achieved by creating containers with Docker and using Docker compose for management and scaling.
-Example:
+Example docker file:
 ```
 FROM python:3.12-alpine
 WORKDIR /app